mbloch/mapshaper/docs/development/label-tool-design.md

 #### Fixed and Draggable

-**The Position row has a two-segment toggle, `Fixed | Draggable`, and the nine-position grid stays live in both.** The names say what a drag on a label
+**The Offset from anchor row has a two-segment toggle, `Fixed | Draggable`, and the nine-position grid stays live in both.** The names say what a drag on a label does:
-does:

 - **Fixed** — the text is fixed to its anchor, so dragging the label moves anchor and text together.
 That is the `-update-label` gesture the tool